Exact Hard Monotonic Attention for Character-Level Transduction

 Decoding at test time, however, is hard and we resort to a greedy scheme, described in \cref{alg:decode}.
 To see why it is hard, note that the dependence on $\yy_{<i}$ means that we have a neural language model scoring the target string as it is being transduced.
-Because the dependence is unbounded, there will be no dynamic program that allows for efficient computation.
+The dependence is unbounded so there is no dynamic program that allows for efficient computation.\looseness=-1

 \paragraph{A Note on $\eos$.} In the discussion above, we have suppressed the generation of $\eos$ in the autoregressive models we derive for brevity.
 For example, $p(y_i \mid a_i, \yy_{< i}, \xx)$ must be a conditional distribution over $\Sigmay \cup \{\eos\}$ in order for $p(\yy \mid \xx)$ to be a well-defined probability distribution.\looseness=-1